 Finally, they will go over the process for repairing the failed part or fixing the issue.
 If you choose that A/C system repair is better for you than purchasing an upgraded air conditioning system, the repairman will order any parts required and set up your new appointment to repair the air conditioner.
 Or, if the part needed is already accessible on their vehicle, they will move forward with the air conditioning repair work with your go-ahead.

 Keep in mind that throughout Livermore your HVAC equipment is in good hands with Service Experts Heating & Air Conditioning.
-Our service techs are NATE-certified and have undergone extensive background checks so you can feel safe and sure with the men and women we send into your home.
+Our service techs are ACE-certified and have undergone extensive background checks so you can feel safe and sure with the men and women we send into your home.
 If you ever come across any questions about your HVAC equipment or what to expect with your AC repair, give us a call 24/7 at 925-364-5427 and we’ll be happy to explain the process.